connor2033/LibrarySpaceBookingSystem/README.md

 # LibrarySpaceBookingSystem 👩‍💻📚

 This terminal application was created for CS 4471 at Western University by Connor Haines, Huda Mukhtar, Elaine Liu, and Calvin Dong.
+See our [final report](FinalReport.pdf).

 **Video Demo:** https://www.youtube.com/watch?v=-WtSdmE6s1Y